lakshanFernando2003/Jenkins-Agent/Jenkins_Agent_Node_Guid.md

 #### Steps to Collect Information

 1. **Find the container IP address**
    This confirms the container’s internal network IP.

 2. **Confirm the container is running**
    Ensures the container is active and healthy.

 3. **Check port mappings**

-   * Show SSH port mapping between host and container:
+   * Show SSH port mapping between host and container.

-   * Show PostgreSQL port mapping (optional)
+   * Show PostgreSQL port mapping (optional).

 4. **Display network interfaces on host (srv-04)**

-   To confirm host accessibility from srv-08
+   To confirm host accessibility from srv-08.

 5. **Check active user inside container**

 6. **Create Jenkins user and `.ssh` directory**

-   If not already present, create the `jenkins` user inside `/home`, then set up the `.ssh` folder:
+   If not already present, create the `jenkins` user inside `/home`, then set up the `.ssh` folder.
    This ensures correct ownership and permissions for SSH authentication.

 7. **Verify authorized SSH keys file**
    If `/home/jenkins/.ssh/authorized_keys` does not exist, it will be created in the next step.

 ---